 Artistic Statement by Douglas Tappin, composer/librettist of I Dream

-I wrote and composed the libretto and score of I Dream while living in Atlanta, reading accounts of the Civil Rights movement and talking to many individuals who had been part of it, including members of Dr. King’s family and some of his closest friends.
-The experience was so visceral and so profound that I felt, literally, compelled to tell the story – one of the greatest stories in human history and, more particularly, a great American story of recent history.
+I wrote and composed the Libretto and Score of I Dream while living in Atlanta, reading accounts of the Civil Rights Movement, and talking to many individuals who had been a part of it, including members of Dr. King’s family, and some of his closest friends.
+The experience was so visceral, so profound that I felt, literally, compelled to tell the story – one of the greatest stories in human history and, more particularly, a great American story of recent history.
 I needed all my resources as a musical-dramatic writer to set it as a Rhythm and Blues Opera…I am using that term partly because that is what I set out to do, and also because I appreciate the need to label something, to define it, even though it is just seamless story-telling, using music and drama combined.

 At the core of the story is a plight that is one of injustice – the plight of the poor, the needy, the orphaned, the oppressed, the downtrodden, the stranger, the captive, the hated one, the ones who are persecuted.
 But the most remarkable thing about the story is the way some people chose to confront that plight – with love.
 And not just a theoretical concept of love, but love that was expressed in a strong, practical way.

 The focus of I Dream is the thirty-six hours leading up to Dr. King’s assassination on April 4th 1968 and a series of dreams, reminiscence, and premonitions in respect of his life leading up to that point and beyond, right to the fateful moment on the balcony of Memphis’ Lorraine Motel.
 It is an exploration and poetic interpretation of the villain and the hero within the heart, humanity and façade of a man.

 I Dream is a musical-dramatic work that effectively bridges classical and popular traditions in its writing, composition and orchestration: